jasmeetkaur9/jasmeetkaur9.github.io/content/blog/iql/index.md

 \right]
 $$

 As proposed in [1], V(s') can be learnt using expectile regression.
-In expectile regression, the goal is learn a parameter that minimizes the following objective:
+In expectile regression, the goal is to learn a parameter that minimizes the following objective:

 $$
 argmin_{m_\tau}  \mathbb{E}_{x \sim X}